hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="rabbitmqwriteconnectionconfig"></a>
 # **RabbitMQWriteConnectionConfig**
-> void RabbitMQWriteConnectionConfig (RabbitMQWriteConnectionConfigRequest rabbitMQWriteConnectionConfigRequest, string rabbitmqMountPath = null)
+> void RabbitMQWriteConnectionConfig (RabbitMQWriteConnectionConfigRequest rabbitMQWriteConnectionConfigRequest, string rabbitmqMountPath = "rabbitmq", TimeSpan? wrapTTL = null)

 Configure the connection URI, username, and password to talk to RabbitMQ management HTTP API.